utiasASRL/MyhalSimulator/README.md

 This optional parameter file allow to code simple behaviors into the actors and robot.
 So far, it accepts:
   - custom_actor_spawn: Set this parameter to select the spawning coordinates of the actors.
   - custom_robot_goal: Control the robot goal by sending (x, y) as robot's goal.
-  - custom_actor_goal: Contre the actor's goal by sending (x, y) coordinates as actor's goal.
+  - custom_actor_goal: Contre the actor's goal by sending (x, y) coordinates as actor's goal.Only works with "Custom_Wanderer" actor type (set in `room_params.yaml`

+One prepared param file is available in `custom_params_mgsa/custom_simulation_params.yaml`.

 ### Creating New Tours